 What is this?

-A Murder of Crows was created for a Game Jam hosted by my college.
-I gathered a team of two artist and we made a Survivors-like game inspired by the game 20 Minutes Till Dawn.
+A Murder of Crows was developed for a Game Jam hosted by my college.
+I put together a small team, including two talented artists: Rowan Magnier, who served as Lead Artist, and Shayna Rogers, who focused on animation.
+Together, we created a Survivors-like game inspired by 20 Minutes Till Dawn.

 GDN Design Challenge